smith-sj/27/README.md

 3 o's are placed in a flat row; this is called a "flat" and is awarded 3 points.

+(diagonal combos across a single plane are also considered flats)

 ```
 | | | |     | | | |    | | | |
 | | | |     | | | |    | | | |